Colby Coash: Death penalty

 In an interview with Playboy magazine, Coash said, "This is the same government we don't trust to deliver the mail or roll out a health care website."
 The magazine editorialized that the 2015 passage of legislation to end the death penalty Nebraska "would have been impossible without Coash's efforts to rally his conservative peers and convince seven freshmen Republicans of the penalty's inherently anticonservative nature."

 Acting career

 Coash is an actor with nearly two dozen acting credits.
 He participated in theater as a college student, including a controversial production of "Six Degrees of Separation" in which he played the role of "the Hustler" and was required to appear nude on stage.
 He is credited as executive producer for I Am a Man, a planned biopic telling the story of Chief Standing Bear, a Native American civil rights icon from Nebraska.

+Memoir

+In April 2024, Cahoy & Crook published Coash's memoir, Running Naked: Surviving the Legacy of Family in Rural Nebraska.
+In the book, Coash describes a sense of inevitable destiny that many rural young people face and the tension they experience, feeling needed at home on the farm but also feeling called to careers and opportunities that takes them away to urban areas instead.
+"Children carry on by following in the footsteps of the generations before them.
+A small community’s balance always depends on the next generation’s embrace of such a duty and responsibility."
+He credits his farm-life work ethic with making the difference in his narrow election win in 2008.